romanwicky/03-Experiment/README.md

 We used D3.js, JavaScript, HTML/CSS functionality for this experiment.
 We had about 20 randomly generated bar charts, volume SVG's, and angles in the experiment.
 These screenshots are from our home page, one screenshot per visualization, and our end visualization.
 Our hypotheses included to see if the user could determine how much a cube could fit into a bigger cube, guessing the angles of a tilt, and how much a smaller bar chart could fit into a larger bar chart.

+For the barchart, we wanted to use a difference reference frame, instead of testing "What percentage of the left is in the right", we wanted to test how many times the smaller barchart can fit in the larger.
+This changes the range from (.1-10) instead of 1-99%.

+For the angles, we wanted to test how well the human brain can percieve angles that are not horizontal, vertical, or diagonal.
+We had the users guess from 0-360 degree rotation.

+The the volume, we wanted to test how well the human brain can guess volumetric differences, so we asked the user to guess how many times a 1x1x1 cube can fit in a much larger cube.

 ## Homepage

 ![ScreenShot](https://github.com/romanwicky/03-Experiment/blob/roman-work/img/homepage.png)